+The PLAY Golf program established contact with 13 youth programs across the region and provided many with golf balls, clubs and volunteers.
 Fundraising programs are being developed to make the program self-supporting and to provide additional support for community efforts to bring young people to golf.

-|• Assist area programs funded by the USGA with specific needs, which might include equipment, balls, volunteers, instruction and fundraising|
+|• Assist area programs funded by the USGA with specific needs, which might include equipment, golf balls, volunteers, instruction and fundraising|

 |• Identify program participants who seem most interested in golf.
-Working with interested member clubs, the GAP and the J. Wood Platt Caddie Scholarship Trust to direct some interested people to caddie opportunities and ultimately, to assistance in obtaining higher education|
+Working with interested Member Clubs, the GAP and the J. Wood Platt Caddie Scholarship Trust to direct those interested to caddie opportunities and ultimately to assistance in obtaining higher education|

-|• Open discussions with area organizations that have a similar focus to see how we can pool resources to avoid duplication of effort and obtain the greatest possible impact|
+|• Open discussions with area organizations that have a similar focus to see how resources can be used to avoid duplication of effort and obtain the greatest possible impact|

-|• Raise funds from foundations and other sources to provide the most assistance possible to make this program self-sustaining.
+|• Raise funds from foundations and other sources to provide the most assistance possible to ensure self-sustainability|